Hives/Bash-GitLab-pipeline-monitor/README.md

 ## Dependencies

 - `jq`: for parsing json
 - `notify-send`: tool to display desktop notifications.
-Available in Ubuntu, and possibly other Linux distros
+Available in Ubuntu (installed by default?), and possibly other Linux distros

 ## Scheduling